kpchain/kpchain/README.md

-# kpchain
+# KPChain

-KPChain is an flexible, efficient, safe and decentralized application platform.
+KPChain is a decentralized AI Data Network.

 ## QuickStart